deepjia/v2net/README.md

 ```bash
 brew install mitmproxy
 ```
 Since mitmproxy depends on python3, it will not work if you want to use an older version of python3 from Homebrew, like me.
-Then you need to download from [official site](https://snapshots.mitmproxy.org/4.0.3/mitmproxy-4.0.3-osx.tar.gz), unpack and add it to PATH.
+Then you need to download from [official site](https://snapshots.mitmproxy.org/4.0.3/mitmproxy-4.0.3-osx.tar.gz), unpack and move/link binaries to `/usr/local/bin`.

 Instead, install whistle which is **recommended**.